Businesses

 1) Transfer fees

 Banks charge a flat fee to process international transfers.
-This ranges from ₹500 to ₹2,000 per transaction.
+This ranges from ₹200 to ₹1,000 for most Indian bank accounts, though some setups can go higher.
 Some banks call this a "wire transfer fee" or "SWIFT processing charge."

 Your client's bank charges a sending fee.
 Your bank charges a receiving fee.
 Any intermediary bank in between charges a handling fee.